Numbers 4: Lessons from the Duties Given to the Levite Clans for Being Part of God’s Holy Priesthood

 4. Be Righteous.
 Nu.
 4:21-26.

 • The duties of the Gershonites.
 The clan of Gershon helped to ensure the purity of the linens at the tent of meeting and other important curtains and linens for the Tabernacle: “21 Then the Lord spoke to Moses, saying, 22 “Take a census of the sons of Gershon also, by their fathers’ households, by their families; 23 from thirty years old and upward to fifty years old you shall count them: all who can enter to perform service, to do the work in the tent of meeting.
 24 This is the service of the families of the Gershonites, in serving and in carrying: 25 they shall carry the curtains of the tabernacle and the tent of meeting with its covering and the covering of fine leather that is on top of it, and the curtain for the entrance of the tent of meeting, 26 and the curtains of the courtyard, the curtain for the entrance of the gate of the courtyard that is around the tabernacle and the altar, and their ropes and all the equipment for their service; and everything that is to be done by them, they shall perform.”
 (Nu.
-21-26).
+4:21-26).

-• Let your actions be clothed in Christ’s righteousness.
+• Let your actions be clothed in Jesus’ righteousness.
 The members of the tribe of the Gershonites were given the role of carrying the “fine linens” for the Tabernacle.
 This included the curtains, the animal skins, and other similar items.
 These are the outermost components of the Tabernacle.
 These are the things that strangers to God would see.
 Today, our bodies are the temple of the Holy Spirit (1 Cor.
 3:16).
 The only thing that a stranger to God may see is your actions, not your beliefs.
 The fine linen symbolized His righteousness and holiness (Rev. 19:8; 3:5).
 As believers, He “imparts” elements of His righteousness to us (2 Pet.
 1:4; Col. 1:22, 27).
 Are you living a pure life as an example to others?

 • Avoid self-righteousness.
 The Jews may have wanted to prepare themselves through acts of righteousness to be in God’s presence.
-Yet, their sin created a barrier to being in His presence.
+But their sin created a barrier to being in His presence.
 For this reason, they could not join Moses on mount Horeb (Ex.
 19:16).
 No acts of righteousness could breach this barrier of sin: “For all of us have become like one who is unclean, and all our righteous deeds are like a filthy garment; and all of us wither like a leaf, and our iniquities, like the wind, take us away.”
 (Is.
 64:6).
 If you aim to help or serve in a manner that seeks to bring glory to yourself, your acts are also filthy rags to Him.

 • Don’t bring attention to your acts for God.
 The Gershonites’ role in carrying the linens would have drawn little attention.
 Today, they would be looked upon as the moving company.
 If a human had decided what to keep in the Bible, this entire text would have been deleted as trivial detail.
 But God wanted us to know that He sees and values all of the quiet acts of service.
 In order for God to exalt you in heaven, you must be a humble servant and not seek to draw attention to your acts (1 Pet.
 5:5-6; Matt.
 23:12; Jam.
 4:6).
-If you must boast about anything, it should be about what Christ has done (2 Cor.
+If you must boast about anything, it should be about what Jesus has done (2 Cor.
 11:30).
 Finally, if you perform your service for God in a manner where we are recognized by newspapers, societies, or others, you will have no reward left in heaven (Matt 6:1).
 Are you announcing your good deeds for others to see?
-When you are successful, are you giving credit to Christ?
+When you are successful, are you giving credit to Jesus?

 5. Be Obedient.
 Nu.
 4:27-28.